adamaltmejd/cv/cv.md

 # Working Papers

+2022
+:   [@Altmejd2022_inheritance_fields]
+:   [@Altmejd2022_business_education]

 2020
 :   [@Altmejd2020_nowcasting_covid19]

 # Work In Progress

-"Inheritance of fields of study"

-"Estimating The Heterogeneity of Long-Run Returns to Swedish Higher Education"
+*Estimating The Heterogeneity of Long-Run Returns to Swedish Higher Education*

-"Business Education and Stock Market Participation" with Thomas Jansson and Yigitcan Karabulut
+*University education, political participation, and prosocial behavior* with Luis Cornago Bonal and José Montalban

+*University education and health* with Andreas Diemer

+*Inequality in College Applications: Evidence from Three Continents* with Andrés Barrios-Fernández, Aspasia Bizopoulou, Martti Kaila, Rigissa Megalokonomou, José Montalban, Christopher Neilson, Sebastian Otero, and Xiaoyang Ye

-"Do engineering schools foster innovation?" with Daniel Metzger and Michael Böhm
+*Do engineering schools foster innovation?* with Daniel Metzger and Michael Böhm

-"The Formation of Prosocial Preferences in the Field" with David Birke and Egon Tripodi
+*The Formation of Prosocial Preferences in the Field* with David Birke and Egon Tripodi

+*COVID-19 inequality* with Evelina Björkegren, Torsten Persson, and Olof Östergren

+*Heterogeneity in COVID-19 morbidity and mortality* with Evelina Björkegren, Arizo Karimi, Torsten Persson, and Olof Östergren

 # References